Curriculum and Instruction, MEd Concentration in ASTL: Advanced International Baccalaureate Research

 Concentration Courses (18 credits)

-- EDUC 621: Teaching and Learning in the International Baccalaureate Program (3 credits)
+- EDUC 621: Teaching and Learning in the International Baccalaureate Programme (3 credits)

 - EDUC 622: Curriculum Development across IB Programs (3 credits)